SOC 2 Type I AttestedSundial is SOC 2 Type I attested.

 • Google OAuth 2.0: Primary authentication method required to use Sundial.

-• Enterprise SSO: Supports SAML 2.0 for enterprise single sign-on integration and SCIM for user provisioning and deprovisioning.
+• Enterprise SSO: Supports SAML 2.0 for enterprise single sign-on integration.

 3.2 Authorization & Access Control